Jimbour East, Queensland: Geography

-Road infrastructure
+Cooranga Creek forms most of the northern boundary of the locality.

 The Dalby–Jandowae Road (State Route 82) runs along the western boundary and passes through part of the western portion.

+Outside of the town, the land use is a mixture of crop growing and grazing on native vegetation.

 History

 The town name was first used by 1841 by Henry Dennis for his Jimbour pastoral run, with the apparent meaning of either "sheep" or "good grass" in an unrecorded Aboriginal language.
 In 1877, 40000 acres of land was resumed from the Jimbour pastoral run to establish smaller farms.
 The land was offered for selection on 24 April 1877.

 Jimbour Provisional School opened on 9 September 1873.
-On 14 November 1916 it became Jimbour State School.
+On 14 November 1916, it became Jimbour State School.
 During 1922 and 1923 it became a half-time school (meaning a single teacher was shared between two schools) in conjunction with Spring Flat State School initially and then with Springfield Provisional School.
 It resumed as a full time school in 1923 but then closed on 31 December 1925.
 It reopened on 29 September 1931 as Jimbour Provisional School.
-On 2 June 1933 it returned to State School status.
+On 2 June 1933, it returned to state school status.

 Jimbour Post Office opened on 1 September 1882.

+Spring Flat Provisional School opened on 20 March 1893.
+On 1 January 1909, it became Spring Flat State School.
+It sometimes operated as a half-time school (meaning a single teacher shared between two schools in conjunction with Maida Hill State School and Jimbour State School.
+It closed in 1925.
+It reopened in 1926, but closed permanently on 1 April 1929.
+It was on the western side of Spring Flat Road (approx 26.89039°S 151.36092°E).

 The Jimbour Memorial Hall is the second such building on that site, the first having blown down in a severe storm in 1949.